Sun dual theory for bi-continuous semigroups: Introduction

 The interest in bi-continuous semigroups goes beyond the above mentioned special case of dual semigroups, as they, for instance, naturally emerge in the study of evolution equations on spaces of bounded continuous functions, most prominently parabolic problems, see e.g.~Farkas--Lorenzi \cite{farkas2009}, Metafune--Pallara--Wacker \cite{metafune2002}.
 In the last decades the abstract theory of bi-continuous semigroups has been further developed and variants of the classical case have been established, such as for instance perturbation results; Farkas \cite{farkas2004a,farkas2004b}, approximation results; Albanese--Mangino \cite{albanese2004} and mean ergodic theorems; Albanese--Lorenzi--Manco \cite{albanese2011}.
 In \cite{farkas2011} Farkas defined a proper concept for a dual bi-continuous semigroup by considering a suitable subspace $X^{\circ}$ of $X'$.
 In particular, the restriction of the dual semigroup on $X^{\circ}$ is again a $\sigma(X^{\circ},X)$-bi-continuous dual semigroup under some additional topological assumptions.

 In this work we develop a sun dual theory for bi-continuous semigroups and discuss its peculiarities with respect to properties of the present topologies.
 This generalises the classical case, i.e.~strongly continuous semigroups with respect to the norm topology; henceforth simply called ``strongly continuous''.
-We briefly highlight some of these findings in the following.
-Starting from Farkas' dual space \cite{farkas2011}
+Apart from the abstract interest in developing a sun dual framework for bi-continuous semigroups, one of our main motivations to provide such generalizations are open problems of the following kind: We aim to extend the following theorem for strongly continuous semigroups to bi-countinuous ones.